frc6357/robot_code/README.md

 # frc6357/robot_code
-Links from TrumpetDude's repo are in the wiki main page.
+Files from TrumpetDude's Repository are now in the "Stuff From Other Repository" folder.